opencv/opencv/doc/js_tutorials/js_core/js_basic_ops/js_basic_ops.markdown

 and search for eyes inside it instead of searching whole image.
 It improves accuracy (because eyes are always on faces) and performance (because we search for a small area)

+We use the function: **getRoiRect (rect)**
+@param rect    rectangle Region of Interest.

 Try it
 ------

-Here is a demo.
+Try this demo using the code above.
 Canvas elements named roiCanvasInput and roiCanvasOutput have been prepared.
 Choose an image and click `Try it` to see the result.
-And you can change the code in the textbox to investigate more.
+You can change the code in the textbox to investigate more.

 \htmlonly
 <!DOCTYPE html>